Manek Premchand: Writing

 His book Majrooh Sultanpuri: The Poet for all Reasons on the work of the Hindi film lyricist and poet, was published in December 2021.
 When asked why the word Reasons instead of the generally used Seasons, the author said, "While there are only 4 seasons, there can be far many more reasons.
 A poet for happiness and misery, but also for hope and despair, spirituality and love, dignity and doom, the whole range of human emotions.
 Majrooh offers us nuances of all these and more.
 I felt Reasons was more apt here."
 The book offers clarity on the often misunderstood poetic forms of the ghazal, rubai and nazm.
 "There are detailed chapters on ghazals and nazms (in both of which Premchand does an excellent job of explaining the technicalities around these two forms of Urdu poetry.)"
 A review of the book: "...the meat of the book for those who love the world of words, is dissection, interpretation of the poetry, imagery, detailed description with reference to the scene of the film, for hundreds of songs in a number of chapters on different themes."
 Another review declares the book "a joy forever".

-Released in January 2022, his latest book, Windows to the Soul: and other essays on Music, a collection of essays on music, tells us why the tambourine can't play sad music, presents singer Mukesh's fascination for Raag Darbari, explores the music-inspiring "popular charmer Marine Drive", and urges the I & B Ministry to posthumously confer the Bharat Ratna on composer Madan Mohan.
+Released in January 2022, Windows to the Soul: and other essays on Music, a collection of essays on music, tells us why the tambourine cannot play sad music, presents singer Mukesh's fascination for Raag Darbari, explores the music-inspiring "popular charmer Marine Drive", and urges the I & B Ministry to posthumously confer the Bharat Ratna on composer Madan Mohan.

+His book, Director's Chair: Hindi Cinema's Golden Age, was released at the Mangalore Litfest in January 2024 and is a study of the work and lives of most of the notable film directors from Hindi cinema during the 1930-1980 period.
+Describing the process of writing this particular book in an interview, the author said, "This book was a departure from my other work, and it was tough deciding whom to take, and whom not to...Resource matter had to be found, and old films had to be watched and rewatched.
+I had to make perhaps three dozen changes in virtually every para of the book to offer a sharp focus on the people who needed to be saluted."
+Here are some of the reviews of this book: “…do get this book: it’s not just a very good tribute to the directors who made all those films, but also, in its way, a guide to the cinema of those decades.” and “Director's Chair fills up an important gap, and is a worthwhile acquisition.
+You would like to browse through it again and again.” as also ‘Sui generis’, A Book in a Class of its Own’.

+His most recent work was as the editor of Shyam - A Star Forgotten, a book that outlines the journey of a Bollywood actor who died in May 1951.